MarcinJM/PySBS/README.rst

 License
 -------
 PySBS is licensed under the `GPLv3 license <http://choosealicense.com/licenses/gpl-3.0/>`_.
 This means that you are free to use PySBS for any **open-source** project.
-Of course, PySBS is provided "as is" with absolutely no warrenty.
+PySBS is provided "as is" with absolutely no warranty.

 References